-A. Deposits
+Deposits

 The Benton County Treasurer is the ex officio treasurer for the Port of Benton and holds all accounts of the Port in the Port's name within the Benton County Treasurer's accounts.
-The Port directs the County Treasurer to invest Port financial resources which the Port has determined are not needed to meet the current financial obligations of the district.
+The Port directs the County Treasurer to invest Port financial resources which the Port has determined are not needed to meet the current financial obligations of the Port.

-The Benton County Treasurer has adopted a formal deposit and investment policy pursuant to RCW 36.29.020.
+The Port is a participant in the Benton County Treasurer's Investment Pool (TIP), an external investment pool.
+The Port reports its investments in the Pool at fair value amount, which is the value of the Pool per share.
+Benton County Treasurer is responsible for managing the Pool and has adopted a formal deposit and investment policy pursuant to RCW 36.29.020.
 The Benton County Finance Committee consists of the Benton County Treasurer as Chair, the Benton County Auditor as Secretary, and the Chair of the Board of Benton County Commissioners.
 All deposits and investments are subject to written policies and procedures adopted by the Benton County Finance Committee.
-The committee meets not less than quarterly to review the deposit and investment portfolio and performance.
-In July 2010, the Deposit and Investment Policy received a Certification of Excellence from the Association of Public Treasurers of the United States and Canada.
+The philosophy in developing the TIP was to create a locally managed diversified investment option that would take advantage of the economies of scale, simplify administration, and achieve a potentially higher yield than other available programs.